Skip to Content

 Price

-This share class is in the middle quintile of its Morningstar Category.
-Its average expense ratio, in conjunction with the fund’s People, Process, and Parent Pillars, suggests that this share class could struggle to produce positive alpha versus its category benchmark, leading to its Morningstar Medalist Rating of Neutral.
+It is good practice to weigh them heavily in any investment evaluation.
+This share class sits in the middle quintile of its Morningstar Category.
+Its reasonable fee, taken together with the fund’s People, Process, and Parent Pillars, suggests that this share class is unlikely to deliver positive alpha versus its category benchmark, explaining its Morningstar Medalist Rating of Neutral.

 Published on